cloudmesh-community/fa19-516-140/project/report.md

 ## Challenges

-* Finding enaugh resources of a similar approach.
+* Finding enough resources of a similar approach.

 ## Limitations